ssunday/ssunday.github.io/_posts/2016-5-24-enlightenment-through-storage.markdown

 "You are invisible for a reason," Lapadj hisses, looking side to side, making sure they are alone.
 He almost hit his head on a shelf.
 "You are just here to record and give special insight into what is happening."

 The unseen Szarehan crackles in a way reminiscent of an organic sigh.
-"I was giving--Whatever.
+"I was giving--whatever.
 Go back to saying whatever you were saying."

 "Exactly!
 I will just get straight to the point."
 The black haired Kharatzara-cloaking-as-a-Human claps his hands together.
 "I am here on Earth to learn the Human craft of programming for the Empire.
 This is a task I am proud to be undertaking."